m-lamonaca/programming-notes/Database/MongoDB.md

 The database is a container of **collections**.
 The collections are containers of **documents**.

-The documents are _schema-less_ that is they have a dynamic structure that can change between documents in the same colletion.
+The documents are _schema-less_ that is they have a dynamic structure that can change between documents in the same collection.

 ## Data Types